nickmza/nickmza.github.io/source/_posts/camel-simple.md

 This swops the 'From' in the Route (currently a Timer) with a new Direct component.

 Next we can set up an assertion.
-We want to configure that the Http endpoint is called exactly once.
+We want to configure that the HTTP endpoint is called exactly once.
 We can do this via the Mock we referenced earlier:

 {% codeblock lang:java %}